 Harbours Loft is a characterful top floor apartment situated in the village of Ilfracombe in Devon.
 Hosting two bedrooms; a double, and a room with adult bunks, along with a bathroom, this property can sleep up to three people.
 Inside you will also find a kitchen, and an open-plan lounge/diner.
-To the outside is roadside parking.
+Local parking in public car park.
 Resting in a lovely location with pleasant views, Harbours Loft is a relaxing retreat in a desirable part of England.

 Two bedrooms: 1 x double, 1 x adult bunks.
 Bathroom with bath, shower over, basin and WC.
 Open-plan living area with kitchen, dining area and sitting area and a double sofa bed.